GasStationTV/docker-ansible-coding-exercise/README.md

     "port":"3001"
 }
 ```

+## Technology
+We ask that you use the same technology that we use on a daily basis.
+This includes
+- Ansible
+- Docker
+- HAProxy

 ## Submitting Your Work
 Please fork our repository and use a feature branch workflow while developing your functionality.
 When you are ready to submit your work make a [pull request against our repository](https://help.github.com/articles/using-pull-requests/).